mleduque/Forgotten-Armament/README.md

 ## Introduction

-Gibberish as I wait to type this out.
+Forgotten Armament aims to bring many low to mid-tier magical weapons, armors, and items into the games of Baldur's Gate: Enhanced Edition, Baldur's Gate II: Enhanced Edition, and the Enhanced Edition Trilogy (EET).
+The focus is to bring competitive mid-tier items, inspired by IWD and NWN2, into the game.
+One aspect of this mod is to ensure all weapons, armor, and items are equally represented and have steady progression paths for players throughout the series.
+Additionally throughout the games, many a mid-level enemy is poorly equipped with either non-magical or generically magical (+1 non-named) weapons and armor while similarly leveled players have +2/+3 weapons and gear.
+Forgotten Armament will provide many of these enemies with unique +1/+2/+3 weapons and gear providing for improved encounters with properly equipped foes.

-There are a lot of enemies with normal/no weapons when they are at a level of the player who is wielding vastly better equipment.
+A list of the item descriptions is [here]().

-Covers gaps in items.
+A list of the item locations is coming soon.

 ## Compatibility

 If you are upgrading from an earlier version of this mod, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.

 ## Special Thanks

-- Auve for early support in the creation of this mod.
+- Auve for support in the creation, inspiration, testing, and feedback for this mod.